homearanya/active-escapes/src/pages/tours/pondo-explorer-hiking-trail.md

     - heading: Day 2
       subHeading: 'Hike Day 1: Msikaba to Luphuthana Camp (16km)'
       description:
         - Todays hike is mostly walking on the plateau above the cliffs.
-The vestiges of treasure quests at Grosvenor, Goss’s Point and the stunning Mkweni estuary as well as the fantastic spray display at Luphuthana are highlights of the day.
+The vestiges of treasure quests at Grosvenor, Goss’s Point and the stunning Mkweni estuary, as well as the fantastic spray display at Luphuthana are highlights of the day.
         - 'Overnight: <strong>Luphuthana Camp</strong>'
     - heading: Day 3
       subHeading: 'Hike Day 2: Luphuthana – Mbotyi River Lodge (18.5km)'